 They have trouble learning in a conventional classroom

 Whether they are struggling because they have a learning disability that makes it difficult for you to read, retain information, or take notes in a traditional classroom, an alternative classroom may help resolve these issues.
 It makes it easier for them to get through classes.

 They need more academic guidance than is available in a traditional classroom

 Regular schools have larger class sizes and follow fixed teaching methods.
 There is not much scope for them to get individualized attention, support, or guidance in such an environment.
 The smaller classrooms and more flexible teaching methods in alternative schools may be just what they need to thrive in high school.

 They need more emotional support than is available in a traditional classroom

 Students often need emotional support to overcome adverse personal circumstances.
 Whatever the reason, you will find that alternative schools are better equipped to give your student the emotional support they need.
 These schools conduct regular meetings with students as well as their parents, teachers, and counselors to keep track of the student’s well-being and progress.

 Difficult life circumstances

-Say that your student is unable to attend regular classes for some reason—a serious illness, accident, family problems, pregnancy, or financial problems.
-Circumstances like these can make it difficult for your student to attend classes because of the clash in timings or inability to focus.
+Say that your student is unable to attend regular classes for some reason.
+A serious illness, accident, family problems, pregnancy, or financial problems.
+Circumstances like these can make it difficult for your student to attend classes.
+For example, a clash in timings or inability to focus.
 The flexible scheduling and the additional support that are available in non-traditional classes may provide them with the solution you are looking for.